 Filters are used to control the context within a Form.
-Modelers should know about the available customization options, so they can build Forms optimized for users.
+Modelers should also know about the advanced Filter settings available so that they can build Forms optimized for users.

 Filter Configuration Options

 Within the Form editor, there is a Filter section that allows you to configure the Dimension and Attributes selected in Layout.

 |Header Display||The Header Display overrides the Hierarchy's name.
 If you leave it blank, the Form will display the Filter’s default header, which is set to the selected Hierarchy/Member List name of the Dimension.|

 |Default Member||For each Filter, you can set a default starting Member.
 We recommend to default the lowest Member within a hierarchy to optimize performance when the Form is first opened.
 For more information on setting Default Members, check the section below.|

 |Scope||A Filter can contain a set of Dimension Members.
 Only members from that set will be allowed for selection by end users.
 If you need to scope your Filters dynamically, read this article on relationships.|